issamelferkh/Matcha/README.md

 - [x] Sign-up -> activation: by send an e-mail with an unique link.
 - [x] Sign-in -> with username and password.
 - [x] Forget-pwd -> receive an email to re-initialize the pwd
+- [x] Log-out -> with 1 click from any pages on the site.

 ### User profile ##########
 - Profile -> Once connected, the user must fill his profile, adding the following information: